 Chase has built one of the strongest rewards credit card portfolios in the banking business, but the more perks you enjoy, the more you might pay.

 Chase also operates airline credit cards and hotel credit cards on behalf of major brands like British Airways, Hyatt, Southwest, United and Marriott.
 Each one of those programs relies on its partner's own loyalty rewards points.
 However, any Chase Ultimate Rewards card will let you convert rewards points into frequent flier miles on the partner airline of your choice.
-If you keep an eye on our credit card application database, you'll find out about bonus signup offers that can make Chase credit cards a better bargain compared to their competition.
+If you keep an eye on our credit card database, you'll find out about bonus offers that can make Chase credit cards a bargain worth a closer look.